#23: October 2022

 This isn’t about that.
 Instead, this is about J-Fever, and his latest album, 去爱去哭去疑惑 (To Love, To Cry, To Doubt).
 A decade before trap had even taken off in Chengdu, rap was mostly an underground genre.
 It started mostly as a fascination of Western rap—the same way ordinary pedestrians would take to karaoke-ing their favourite ballads, wannabe rappers would take to karaoke-ing their favourite rappers, eventually evolving into an underground scene of rappers who would take to freestyle battles.
 Rap was the counterculture and the Higher Brothers’ success was the outlier.
 The same year the group formed, Beijing rap trio in3 were arrested and blacklisted from the industry.

 Amidst all this is J-Fever, a rapper who loved freestyle and seems utterly unconcerned with whatever else was happening around him in the rap scene.
 Take for example, “我爷爷的爷爷的爷爷的船” (“My Grandpa’s Grandpa’s Grandpa’s Boat”) off of his 2014 album, 一定是爆炸了么?
 (Does It Have to Be an Explosion?).
 It’s as easy a point of access to J-Fever’s music as any other.
 Chinese-American producer Soulspeak’s production is a space adventure, a tinge of electric guitar that lets J-Fever’s rap take focus as he spirals about.
 Here, he’ll touch on the societal but linger on the personal.
 But most importantly though, he’ll engage in absolute nonsense.
-On a line that sets up a something of a meaningful comparison—“compared to lawyers, journalists, writers, bankers”—he derails himself, a long list of jobs that just ends with a “insurance workers—be careful! careful? there’s no danger, where’s the safety, I almost died in a fire” Its hook is made up of a bizarrely made nursery rhyme and while its title sounds like it could come from some big-picture idea, it ends up with a pointless circle that zooms out then immediately zooms back in: “I really am my grandpa’s grandpa’s grandpa’s grandson’s grandson’s grandson.”
+On a line that sets up a something of a meaningful comparison—“compared to lawyers, journalists, writers, bankers”—he derails himself, a long list of jobs that just ends with insurance workers—“be careful! careful? there’s no danger, where’s the safety, I almost died in a fire” Its hook is made up of a bizarre nursery rhyme and while its title sounds like it could come from some big-picture idea, it ends up with a pointless circle that zooms out before immediately zooms back in: “I really am my grandpa’s grandpa’s grandpa’s grandson’s grandson’s grandson.”

 J-Fever’s largely operated this way for the past decade, becoming more ambitious in the process.
 There’s of course an intelligence to the nonsense—J-Fever wouldn’t have made it this far if there wasn’t.
 2019’s 北京吗?
 (Beijing?), produced once again by Soulspeak, attempts to detail the disposition of the city and gets there best when it pulls references, such as namedropping the closing of a famed venue or recalling the specifics of Beijing’s underground rock scene, with references to The Sex Pistols, and The Cure.
 But importantly it doesn’t abandon the rambling, it doesn’t diminish the sense of humour that made J-Fever such a captivating figure.
 His ideas can sometimes be polarizing, leaving listeners caught between this side of his more poetic ramblings and his innate silliness.
 Following 北京吗? is 带上耳机就看见了 (Put On Earphones and You’ll See), an album of ASMR ramblings.